deepsnarang/Calendar-Concierge/README.md

 Problem:
   Most calendar apps just log events for you and save them on the date and time you selected but sometimes with a busy week its hard to keep track of everything you have to do and what you need for all your scheduled tasks and it gets confusing, hard and overwhelming:(
 Solution:
- Thats why I built an agent called Calendar Concierge to help with that!
+ Thats why I built an multi-agent called Calendar Concierge to help with that!
 Calendar Concierge is an agent that reads the events on your google calendar and generates a daily schedule based on your events and how your feeling at that time.
 It also has many features like helping you prepare for your event, giving you a debrief of the event and what you need and if your travelling even helps plan activities and a packing list!

  Functions of Calendar Concierge: